 Introduction to the fundamentals of electrical wiring.
 Provides the classroom training required by the state to sit for the electrician licensing exam.
 Provides review of the National Electrical Code.

 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in mathematics, and scores will be used for appropriate course placement.
-If students have deficiencies in mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.